 Teppanyaki griddles

 Teppanyaki griddles are a subset of drop-in griddles but have one significant feature that separates itself.
-These griddles feature a heating element that keeps the centers of the griddle hot, whilst the outsides are cooler.
+These griddles feature a heating element that keeps the center of the griddle hot, whilst the outsides are cooler.
 This allows you to keep things warm on the outsides of the griddle whilst cooking foods in the center.
 These types of griddles are primarily found in Japanese restaurants.

 What to Look For While Shopping